 - Students readmitted to the University after a withdrawal are held to the academic requirements in effect in the catalog at the time of readmission.
 Courses that were taken at the University longer than five years prior to the readmission date may not apply to a current degree program.
 You are advised to speak to the academic department as to the validity of those course credits.
 In no case may a course taken more than ten years prior to the readmission date be applied to the degree.

-- International students should be aware that withdrawal from the University will affect their F-1 or J-1 visa status, and must contact the International Services Office to discuss their options.
+- International students should be aware that withdrawal from the University will affect their F-1 or J-1 visa status, and must contact the University Immigration Services Office to discuss their options.

 Research Projects, Independent Study, and Internships